Notting Hill, Victoria: Present

 The Notting Hill Hotel remains a prominent landmark, being established in 1891; it is frequented by nearby university students and locals of Notting Hill.
 The owner, Kath Byer, ran the establishment until her death on 15 November 2010 and did so since 1936 when she bought the business with her husband Sidney (Lofty) Byer.
 Much of Notting Hill is occupied by industrial premises, a large drive-in hardware superstore and the Monash Business Park.

+Today Notting Hill is a busy suburb located between Clayton and Mount Waverley.
 The heart of the suburb is the residential estate.
 The community here has been renewed in recent years by the arrival of many young families and students.
 A comparison of the 2001 and 2006 Census returns for Notting Hill shows a rapid increase in the young adult population, and an increasingly diverse population in ethnic terms.
 Residents have been brought together as a community by their collective opposition to the closure of all of the educational facilities in and around the estate: the Rusden campus in 2002, followed by the kindergarten in 2004, and then both state schools in 2005 and 2006.
 Residents formed the Notting Hill Community Association to fight the closures of these institutions and the ugly developments proposed to replace them.
 They have won several battles, but the struggle continues.
 Monash City Council has responded to the Association's concerns for loss of local facilities by refurbishing the kindergarten site for use by the community.
 The Notting Hill Neighbourhood House was opened by the Governor of Victoria, Professor David de Kretser, on Saturday 28 July 2007.